 - Promote conservation of fish habitat in the Mat-Su Basin; - Work to meet Partnership goals by contributing funds, people, equipment, or access to shared activities; - Attend annual meetings of the Partnership; - Serve on Partnership committees and working groups; - Be listed on all Partnership publications; - Endorse and support the implementation of the Strategic Action Plan; - Be eligible for funding that comes through the Partnership to implement the Strategic Action Plan, if eligible by the criteria of the funding source.
+To become a member, individuals and organizations shall complete a membership application and submit the application to the Steering Committee for approval.
 Overall Membership Goal: To recruit, engage and support members for the Partnership who will further the mission of the organization.
 Objective B1: Membership Engagement Partners are actively engaged in the projects, committees and events of the Partnership.